 5.1.
 Designation of a Legally Responsible Official

 The Enrollee shall designate at least one Legally Responsible Official that has the appropriate knowledge and expertise of the enrolled sanitary sewer system(s) and is authorized to serve as a duly authorized representative.
-The Legally Responsible Official must have responsibility over management of the Enrollee’s entire sanitary sewer system.
+The Legally Responsible Official must have responsibility over management of the Enrollee’s entire sanitary sewer system, and must be authorized to make managerial decisions that govern the operation of the sanitary sewer system, including having the explicit or implicit duty of making major capital improvement recommendations to ensure long-term environmental compliance.
+The Legally Responsible Official must:

+Possess a recognized degree or certificate related to operations and maintenance of sanitary sewer systems, and/or

+Have professional training and experience related to the management of sanitary sewer systems, demonstrated through extensive knowledge, training and experience.

 For example, a sewer system superintendent or manager, an operations manager, a public utilities manager or director, or a district engineer may be designated as a Legally Responsible Official.

-The Legally Responsible Official shall complete the electronic CIWQS “User Registration” form (https://ciwqs.waterboards.ca.gov/ciwqs/newUser.jsp) for each of its enrolled systems.
+The Legally Responsible Official shall complete the electronic CIWQS “User Registration” form (https://ciwqs.waterboards.ca.gov/ciwqs/newUser.jsp).
 A Legally Responsible Official that represents multiple enrolled systems shall complete the electronic CIWQS “User Registration” form for each system.

-The Enrollee shall submit any change to its Legally Responsible Official, and/or change in contact information, to the State Water Board within 30 calendar days of the change by emailing ciwqs@waterboards.ca.gov and copying the appropriate Regional Water Board as provided in Attachment G (Regional Water Quality Control Board Contact Information) of this General Order.
+The Enrollee shall submit any change to its Legally Responsible Official, and/or change in contact information, to the State Water Board within 30 calendar days of the change by emailing ciwqs@waterboards.ca.gov and copying the appropriate Regional Water Board as provided in Attachment F (Regional Water Quality Control Board Contact Information) of this General Order.

 5.2.
 Sewer System Management Plan Development and Implementation

-To facilitate adequate local funding and management of its sanitary sewer system(s), the Enrollee shall develop, and implement an updated Sewer System Management Plan.
-The scale and complexity of the Sewer System Management Plan, and specific elements of the Plan, must match the scale and complexity of the Enrollee’s sanitary sewer system(s) and/or specific elements of the system(s).
+To facilitate adequate local funding and management of its sanitary sewer system(s), the Enrollee shall develop and implement an updated Sewer System Management Plan.
+The scale and complexity of the Sewer System Management Plan, and specific elements of the Plan, must match the size, scale and complexity of the Enrollee’s sanitary sewer system(s).
 The Sewer System Management Plan must address, at minimum, the required Plan elements in Attachment D (Sewer System Management Plan – Required Elements) of this General Order.
-To be effective, the Sewer System Management Plan must include provisions for the management, operation, and maintenance of the sanitary sewer system(s), and prioritize system repairs and maintenance based on risk, to proactively prevent spills from its system(s).
-The Sewer System Management Plan must address the implementation of current standard industry practices through available equipment, technologies, and strategies for proactive system operation and maintenance, and local program management.
+To be effective, the Sewer System Management Plan must include procedures for the management, operation, and maintenance of the sanitary sewer system(s).
+The procedures must: (1) incorporate the prioritization of system repairs and maintenance to proactively prevent spills, and (2) address the implementation of current standard industry practices through available equipment, technologies, and strategies.

-For New Enrollees:
+For an existing Enrollee under Order 2006-0003-DWQ that has certified its Continuation of Existing Regulatory Coverage, per section 2.1 of this General Order:

+Within six (6) months of the Adoption Date of this General Order:

+The Legally Responsible Official shall upload the Enrollee’s existing Sewer System Management Plan to the online CIWQS Sanitary Sewer System Database.

+For a new Enrollee:

+Within twelve (12) months of the Application for Enrollment approval date:

-The governing entity of a new Enrollee shall adopt its Sewer System Management Plan; and
+The governing entity of the new Enrollee shall adopt its Sewer System Management Plan; and

-The Legally Responsible Official shall certify and submit the adopted Sewer System Management Plan per section 5.3.
-(Certification of Sewer System Management Plan and Plan Updates) of this General Order within twelve (12) months of obtaining coverage under this General Order and update its Plan per section 5.5.
-(Six-Year Sewer System Management Plan Update) of this General Order.
+The Legally Responsible Official shall certify and upload its Sewer System Management Plan to the online CIWQS Sanitary Sewer System Database.

 5.3.
 Certification of Sewer System Management Plan and Plan Updates

-The Sewer System Management Plan and subparts thereof must comply with the requirements of this General Order.
-The Sewer System Management Plan and all subsequent updates must be certified by:
+The Legally Responsible Official shall certify and upload its Sewer System Management Plan and all subsequent updates to the online CIWQS Sanitary Sewer System Database.

-the Legally Responsible Official; and